Optical non-linearities and spontaneous translational symmetry breaking in driven-dissipative moir\'e exciton-polaritons: Hard-core excitons

-Figure~\ref{Fig3}(a) shows steady-state solutions obtained via hysteresis where a regime with broken translational symmetry emerges, characterised by $n_{\rm B}=n_{\rm G}\neq n_{\rm R}$.
+Figure~\ref{Fig3}(a) shows steady-state solutions obtained via hysteresis where a regime with spontaneously broken translational symmetry emerges, characterised by $n_{\rm B}=n_{\rm G}\neq n_{\rm R}$.
 To reach these steady states, the initial seed of our self-consistent scheme is required to have the same broken translational symmetry as the final state.
 Therefore, we consider an initial seed that retains hysteretically the solutions for the blue and green sites while sets to zero the density and coherence of the red sites, see further details in Appendix~\ref{appendixA}.
 In this regime (pink area), two solutions remain in a high-density phase below the bifurcation point, whereas the third colour slowly transits to low densities.
 Figure.~\ref{Fig3}(a) illustrates the case where blue and green moir\'e sites are in a high density phase and the red tends to low densities.
 However, one can find the equivalent solutions with $n_{\rm B}=n_{\rm R}\neq n_{\rm G}$ and $n_{\rm R}=n_{\rm G}\neq n_{\rm B}$ that exhibit identical features (not shown).

 Besides, additional solutions arise where only one coloured site suddenly jumps into a high-density phase at expenses of two moir\'e sites less populated.
-These solutions are illustrated in Fig.~\ref{Fig3}(b) where the red sites prevail in a high-density phases with much larger population than the blue and green exciton sites, here $n_{\rm R}\neq n_{\rm B}= n_{\rm G}.$ These steady-state solutions are accessed with a seed where the initial self-consistent parameters for the blue and green sites are set to zero while for the red sites the high-density hysteresis branch is followed, see details in Appendix~\ref{appendixA}.
-We have explored different self-consistent schemes, but have not found {\it fully} population-imbalanced metastable states, that is, with $n_{\rm R}\neq n_{\rm B}, $ $n_{\rm B}\neq n_{\rm G}, $ and $n_{\rm R}\neq n_{\rm G}. $
+These solutions are illustrated in Fig.~\ref{Fig3}(b) where the red sites prevail in a high-density phases with much larger population than the blue and green exciton sites, here $n_{\rm R}\neq n_{\rm B}= n_{\rm G}.$ These steady-state solutions are accessed with a seed where the initial self-consistent parameters for the blue and green sites are set to zero while for the red sites the high-density hysteresis branch is followed, see details in Appendix~\ref{appendixA}. {We have explored different self-consistent schemes, allowing for {\it fully} population-imbalanced metastable states with $n_{\rm R}\neq n_{\rm B}, $ $n_{\rm B}\neq n_{\rm G}, $ and $n_{\rm R}\neq n_{\rm G}$, but our calculations show that these do not appear over the wide range of parameters that we have explored.
+We speculate that the absence of these solutions arises from the fact that each site can transit either to a low- or high-density phase, this binary characterisation of the population of the sites yields to only four kinds of different solutions shown in Fig.~\ref{Fig2} and Fig.~\ref{Fig3}. }

 The photon amplitude in Eq.~\ref{psi}, which couples collectively to the sites with different colours, can also be used as a witness of this set of solutions with broken translational symmetry for the excitons.
 This is illustrated in Fig.~\ref{Fig8} where we show the photon number $n_p=|\psi_\alpha|^2$ for the various hysteresis branches discussed above.
 Since for excitons the low to high density transition occurs for different values of $f,$ the photon number also exhibits this strong hysteresis dependence.
 Figure~\ref{Fig8}(b) shows the photon number for the same parameters as Figs.~\ref{Fig2}-\ref{Fig3}.
 Here, the black lines correspond to the photon densities when the excitons are uniformly distributed in the moir\'e lattice, that is, the population-balanced low- and high-density branches shown in Fig.~\ref{Fig2}.
 The red lines illustrate the photon densities of steady-state solutions for which the exciton occupations exhibit broken translational symmetry as in Fig.~\ref{Fig3}(a)-(b).
 The pink area corresponds to the regime where a steady state can be found with broken translational symmetry.